 - Reflection or glare on the glass that may interfere with motion detection when night vision is activated.

-When operating unplugged, it is not possible for Canary Flex to record through a window.
+When operating in wire-free mode, it is not possible for Canary Flex to record through a window.
 Glass is not as transparent to infrared light as it is to visible light.
 Therefore when using PIR the Flex will be unable to detect motion if placed behind a window.

 Canary Flex only has a single IR LED, for maximum efficiency and total discretion.
 The IR LED is not meant to illuminate large areas.